Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion

 \section{Data and methodology}

-We used a sample of 1188 thin disc dwarf stars from the final data release of the \textit{Gaia}-ESO survey \citep{Gilmore2012, Gilmore2022, Randich2013, Randich2022} observed by the Ultraviolet and Visual Echelle Spectrograph \citep[UVES,][]{Dekker2000}, an instrument of ESO's Very Large Telescope.
+We used a sample of 1188 thin-disc dwarf stars from the final data release of the \textit{Gaia}-ESO survey \citep{Gilmore2012, Gilmore2022, Randich2013, Randich2022} observed by the Ultraviolet and Visual Echelle Spectrograph \citep[UVES,][]{Dekker2000}, an instrument of ESO's Very Large Telescope.
 The atmospheric parameters were derived according to the prescription of \citet{Smiljanic2014} with updates detailed in \citet{Worley2024} and homogenised as described in \citet{Hourihane2023}.
 For age estimations, we used \textsc{unidam} \citep[][]{Mints2017, Mints2018}, a code that uses PARSEC isochrones \citep[][]{Bressan2012} to estimate stellar ages performing a Bayesian fit using photometric and spectroscopic data from each star.
-Typical errors are usually around 1--2 Gyr \citep[see][]{Mints2017, Mints2018}.
-For the purposes of this study, it is worth recalling that fast-rotators have been removed, meaning we did not account for stars with v$\sin{i} > 10 \rm{\, km\, s^{-1}}$.
-This data set is the same as previously described and analysed in \citet{Dantas2023}, and more thoroughly investigated and filtered in \citet{Dantas2025}; for the current study, we summarise the data description into its most particular and relevant features.
+Typical errors are usually around 1 to 2 Gyr \citep[see][]{Mints2017, Mints2018}.
+For the purposes of this study, it is worth recalling that fast-rotators were removed, meaning we did not account for stars with v$\sin{i} > 10 \rm{\, km\, s^{-1}}$.
+This dataset is the same as previously described and analysed in \citet{Dantas2023}, and more thoroughly investigated and filtered in \citet{Dantas2025}; for the current study, we summarise the data description into its most particular and relevant features.